Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 3. When you create the IAM client, **do not leave the default “device code timeout” at 0 seconds**.
    Set it explicitly to **300 seconds (5 minutes)**, otherwise it will expire immediately.

-You can follow these steps or refer to the original one (remember to apply the suggested modification):
+You can follow these steps or refer to the original istructions (remember to apply the suggested modification):

 1. Download the repository: